 Open Pulse Edit, drop in your music, import the timeline back into Resolve.

-Pulse Edit reads your audio and analyses beats with the same beat_this AI detector used by the Studio edition.
+Pulse Edit reads your audio and analyses beats with the beat_this AI detector.
 Pick a folder of clips or specific files — sequential or random order.

 12 cut patterns (Energy Map, Every Beat, Wedding, Build-up/Drop, Humanize…), 6 mood presets, an interactive waveform you can edit by hand.
 Preview the timing before exporting.